 How Long Does A Tankless Water Heater Last?

 Tankless (“on demand”) water heaters are energy savers.
 They do not have a storage tank, but instead heat water as needed.
-Because there’s less wear and tear, tankless models last at least 20 years, and longer with good maintenance.
+Because there’s less wear and tear, the best tankless models last at least 20 years, and longer with good maintenance.

 How Do You Know When A Water Heater Needs To Be Replaced?

-- Age.
 An aging tank water heater (over 9 – 12 years) is often an accident waiting to happen, especially when it’s installed in an area of your home that is vulnerable to water damage.
-Look into a replacement.
+If you need to replace your water heater, let us know and we can help you sort out the best styles, brands, and types of hot water heater for your home and family.

-- Strange noises.
 Sounds of banging or cracking are often caused by sediment deposits in the tank.
+You can try to remove sediment with a cleaning, but if this isn’t done often enough, it will likely be too far gone to improve entirely.
 Excess sediment buildup might signal the need for a new water heater.

 A hot water heater’s job is simple: heating water.
 When hot water heaters just don’t perform as well as they used to, and if you’re having prolonged water temperature issues, it’s time for a new water heater.

-- Rust.
 Rust on your appliance’s exterior tends to be obvious.
-Discoloured or metallic-tasting water can be a good clue that the tank is corroding on the inside.
+Discoloured, metallic-tasting, or rusty water can be a good clue that the tank is corroding on the inside.
 A rusted hot water tank is too far gone to repair.

 How To Make Water Heaters Last Longer

 Try one or more of the following methods.
-You’ll help your water heater last longer.
+You’ll help your hot water heater last longer.

 Regular tune-ups help your water heater work more efficiently and last longer.
 A trained technician is also more likely to spot warning signs that your water heater might be about to fail.